Andreygomes87b/transferencia/README.md

-# Master's course in Digital Rights Progressive Web App done for the Southern Minas Gerais Law College (FDSM - Faculdade de Direito do Sul de Minas).
+# Law course transfer campaign Progressive Web App done for the Southern Minas Gerais Law College (FDSM - Faculdade de Direito do Sul de Minas).

 - Responsive PWA built with Twitter model media-queries and general vw's for viewport sizing.
 - Accessibility tested with aXe Deque and Google's lighthouse and improved trought alt's and aria-labels.